wkumari/draft-wkumari-dnsop-extended-error/README.md

 3.14.
 Extended DNS Error Code 13 - Cached Error

-   The resolver has Cached SERVFAIL for this query.
+   The resolver is returning the SERVFAIL RCODE from its cache.